- Faculty & Staff

-At SLU, Emily has served on the Faculty Council of the College of Arts and Sciences, the Women's and Gender Studies Advisory Board, and the Women's and Gender Studies Programming Committee, in addition to search and admissions committees in the Department of American Studies.
+Emily is currently the Undergraduate Coordinator and the Internship Coordinator of the Department of American Studies.
+She has also served on the Faculty Council of the College of Arts and Sciences, the College of Arts and Sciences Core Curriculum Committee, the Women's and Gender Studies Advisory Board, and the Women's and Gender Studies Programming Committee.
+Outside of SLU, she serves on the Executive Committees of the Midwest Modern Language Association and the Western Literature Association.